Soil mechanics: Genesis

-The primary mechanism of soil creation is the weathering of rock.
+The primary mechanism of creation is the weathering of rock.
 All rock types (igneous rock, metamorphic rock and sedimentary rock) may be broken down into small particles to create soil.
-Weathering mechanisms are physical weathering, chemical weathering, and biological weathering Human activities such as excavation, blasting, and waste disposal, may also create soil.
+Weathering mechanisms are physical, chemical, and biological.
+Human activities such as excavation, blasting, and waste disposal, may also create soil, suggesting that human activities during the Anthropocene could be considered as the sixth soil-forming factor.
 Over geologic time, deeply buried soils may be altered by pressure and temperature to become metamorphic or sedimentary rock, and if melted and solidified again, they would complete the geologic cycle by becoming igneous rock.

-Physical weathering includes temperature effects, freeze and thaw of water in cracks, rain, wind, impact and other mechanisms.
-Chemical weathering includes dissolution of matter composing a rock and precipitation in the form of another mineral.
+Physical weathering includes temperature effects, freeze and thaw of water in cracks, rain, wind, impact and other mechanisms, to which must be added the grinding of mineral particles by soil animals.
+Chemical weathering includes dissolution of minerals composing a rock and precipitation in the form of another mineral.
 Clay minerals, for example can be formed by weathering of feldspar, which is the most common mineral present in igneous rock.
+Biological weathering includes the secretion of organic acids by root tips and fungal hyphae, and the production of siderophores and other metal-chelating compounds by bacteria.
+All these weathering processes contribute to soil formation, at a rate averaging 0.0056 cm depth of soil formed every year.

-The most common mineral constituent of silt and sand is quartz, also called silica, which has the chemical name silicon dioxide.
+The most common mineral constituent of silt and sand is quartz, composed of silica, which has the chemical name silicon dioxide.
 The reason that feldspar is most common in rocks but silica is more prevalent in soils is that feldspar is much more soluble than silica.

 Silt, Sand, and Gravel are basically little pieces of broken rocks.
 According to the Unified Soil Classification System, silt particle sizes are in the range of 0.002 mm to 0.075 mm and sand particles have sizes in the range of 0.075 mm to 4.75 mm.
 Gravel particles are broken pieces of rock in the size range 4.75 mm to 100 mm.
 Particles larger than gravel are called cobbles and boulders.